discummer/discum-remaded/readme.md

 ## FAQ
 Q: Why am I getting Attribute Errors?
-A: Most likely you've installed discum through pip, which is not always updated.
+A: Most likely you've installed discumremaded through pip, which is not always updated.
 To get the most recent version, install through github.
 For gateway.session related errors, you need to connect to the gateway at least once to receive session data.

-Q: Does discum support BOT accounts?
+Q: Does discumremaded support BOT accounts?
-A: No. Discum only supports user accounts.
+A: No. discumremaded only supports user accounts.

 Q: What's the difference between user/private API and BOT API?
 A: User APIs are run by the official client.
 Many of these are not documented by discord.
-On the other hand, BOT APIs are run by BOT accounts and are documented by discord.
-Discum only consists of user APIs.
+On the other hand, BOT APIs are run by BOT accounts and are documented by discord. discumremaded only consists of user APIs.

 Q: How to fix "\[SSL: CERTIFICATE_VERIFY_FAILED]" errors?
 A: https://stackoverflow.com/a/53310545/14776493